Special-shaped gears, also known as non-circular gears, are those whose indexing surface is not a rotating surface.

-Non-circular gears are widely used in automatic machine instrumentation and solving devices.
+Non-circular gears find widespread use in automatic machine instrumentation and solving devices.

 3) Non-circular gear transmission

-Non-circular gear transmission refers to a gear transmission in which the section surface of at least one of the gears is not a rotating curved surface.
+Non-circular gear transmission refers to a type of gear transmission in which the cross-sectional surface of at least one of the gears is not a rotating curved surface.

-The section surface of at least one of the gears in the transmission is not a geared surface of a rotating surface.
+At least one of the gears in the transmission does not have a geared surface that is a rotating curved surface.

-When a pair of non-circular gears meshes with the transmission, the instantaneous transmission ratio changes periodically according to a certain regularity.
+When a pair of non-circular gears are engaged in the transmission, the instantaneous transmission ratio changes periodically according to a certain regular pattern.

-In order to achieve non-circular gear transmission, that is, to ensure that the two-wheel instantaneous trajectory is a pure rolling contact, the following two conditions must be met:
+To achieve non-circular gear transmission and ensure that the two-wheel instantaneous trajectory is a pure rolling contact, the following two conditions must be met:

-① The sum of any two instantaneous vector radii should be equal to the center distance a of the two rounds, ie r1 + r2 = a;
+- The sum of any two instantaneous vector radii should be equal to the center distance a of the two gears, i.e., r1 + r2 = a.

-② The length of the two-section curve J2 must be an integral multiple of J1.
+- The length of the section curve J2 must be an integral multiple of J1.

-Non-circular gear drives are used in machine tools, printing presses, textile machinery and instruments.
+Other curves, such as logarithmic spirals and oval curves, can also be used as section curves.
+Non-circular gear drives are employed in machine tools, printing presses, textile machinery, and instruments.